YesDrX/ConicOpt-nim/README.md

 If you don't want see the details of your conic problem, remove -d:debug when compiling your code.

 * Output

+To understand what the parameters below mean, please refer to [superscs](https://kul-forbes.github.io/scs/)
 ```
 =======================================================================================
 Details of the conic problem: